Wendy's: 1960s–1970s

-The chain opened locations in West Germany in the 1980s in Mannheim, Heidelberg and Munich and other areas where the US maintained Army bases.
-When the troops were removed after German reunification in the early 1990s, these Wendy's stores were closed.

 In response to a 1986 slowdown in the chain's performance, Wendy's took steps to ensure that stores met the required standards.
-Wendy's closed all its outlets in Hong Kong in 1986 and in Singapore in the following year.
+Wendy's closed all its outlets in Hong Kong in 1986 and in Singapore in 1987.
+From 1988 to 1990, Wendy's expanded operations globally to Mexico, New Zealand, Indonesia, Greece, Turkey, Guatemala, as well as the U.S. Naval Base in Naples, Italy.
+In 1988, Wendy's expanded its bar to a full-blown buffet called the Superbar for $2.99; while popular it was difficult to maintain and was discontinued in 1998.